rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 ### How were you associated with the Rust Project?

+Select all that apply:

-- I was a member of a Rust Team.
+- I was a member of one or more Rust Teams.
-- I was a lead of a Rust Team.
+- I was a lead of one or more Rust Teams.
-- I was a member of a Rust working group or project group.
+- I was a member of one or more Rust working groups or project groups.
-- I was a lead of a Rust working group or project group.
+- I was a lead of one or more Rust working groups or project groups.
 - I was not a member of a Rust Team, working group, or project group, but I wanted to be.
 - I was not a member of a Rust team, working group, or project group, and I had